 Conclusion

-That being said, it’s crucial that you put the proverbial olive branch out to your customer and try and find a solution for both parties.
+That being said, it’s crucial that you put the proverbial olive branch out to your customer and try to find a solution for both parties.
 If a solution can’t be reached, a public response to your negative review can show that you wanted to fix it and perhaps even do more good for your shop!

 7 replies on “I Received A Bad Review on Etsy… Now What?”